Altrincham: Sport

-Altrincham is one of the few towns in north-west England with an ice rink and has had an ice hockey team since 1961, when Altrincham Ice Rink was built in Broadheath.
-The Altrincham Aces (later renamed the Trafford Metros) played from 1961 until 2003, when Altrincham Ice Rink closed.
+Altrincham is one of the few towns in north-west England with an ice rink; it has had an ice hockey team since 1961, when Altrincham Ice Rink was built in Broadheath.
+The Altrincham Aces (later renamed the Trafford Metros) played from 1961 until 2003, when the ice rink closed.
 The town then had a three-year period without a rink or ice hockey team, until construction of the 2,500 capacity Altrincham Ice Dome was completed.

 Manchester Phoenix, a club having a professional presence in the English Premier Ice Hockey League and an extensive junior development aspect, relocated to the Ice Dome during the 2006–07 season, having withdrawn from competition two years earlier due to the high cost of playing matches at Manchester's MEN Arena.
 In 2009, the Manchester Phoenix English National Ice Hockey League team was renamed Trafford Metros, bringing the old Altrincham team's name back into use.
-When not being used by Phoenix the Altrincham Ice Dome is open to the public for ice skating.
+When not being used by Phoenix, the Altrincham Ice Dome is open to the public for ice skating.

-Founded in 1897, Altrincham Kersal RUFC plays rugby union.
-They have played at level 6 since being relegated from North One in 2012.
-Following the withdrawal of a number of Lancashire clubs from the county's union, they have been level transferred to play in the North Lancashire and Cumbria League for 2018–19.
-The club has produced England and Sale Sharks players Mark Cueto and Chris Jones and continues to produce players for the Sale Jets.
+Founded in 1897, Altrincham Kersal plays rugby union; it has played at level six since being relegated from North One in 2012.
+Following the withdrawal of a number of Lancashire clubs from the county's union, it has been level transferred to play in the North Lancashire and Cumbria League for 2018–19.
+The club has produced two England and Sale Sharks players, Mark Cueto and Chris Jones, and continues to produce players for the Sale Jets.

 Altrincham and District Athletics Club was founded in 1961 and provides training facilities for track and field, road running, cross-country running and fell running.

-Seamons Cycling Club was formed in 1948 in the area of Altrincham known locally as Seamons Moss.
+Seamons Cycling Club was formed in 1948 and is known locally as Seamons Moss.